sekunho/sekun.dev/blog/content/posts/create-static-binaries-and-docker-images-with-nix/index.md

 ```

 It's telling me that `cargo` can't resolve the `escape` module for `maud_macros`.
-I take a look at the source [^5], and it turns out it's a submodule:
+I took a look at the [source](https://github.com/lambda-fairy/maud/tree/main/maud_macros/src),
+and initially seemed like it's a submodule:

 ![A list of directories with the `escape.rs` file being a submodule](/posts/p3/maud-dir.png)

-Turns out there's a ticket [^6] pointing out that submodules isn't supported by
+Turns out there's a ticket ([#110](https://github.com/nix-community/naersk/issues/110))
+pointing out that submodules isn't supported by `naersk`.
+Fortunately, by the
-`naersk`.
-Fortunately, by the time I read this, there was a PR ready that fixed
+time I read this, there was a PR ready that fixed this.
+All it required was
-this.
-All it required was adding `gitSubmodules = true;`:
+adding `gitSubmodules = true;`:

 ```nix
 packages.emojied = naersk-lib.buildPackage {